jlifah/ip/docs/README.md

-### Locating a task using a keyword: find
+### Locating a task using a keyword: `find`

-Finds all deadlines/events/todo recorded with specified keyword
+Finds all deadlines/events/todo description recorded in list with specified keyword

 Format: `find **KEYWORD**`